Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

-a feedback loop in which the output of a system is amplified with a net positive gain and added to the input signal before the main amplifier
+a feedback loop in which the output of a system is increased by the mechanism's own influence on the system that creates it that output.

 When an individual doesn't have enough to eat, the body adjusts to this by slowing down metabolism so that the individual expends fewer calories in order to conserve the limited energy available from the inadequate diet.

-Positive feedback is a mechanism by which an output is enhanced, such as protein levels.
+Positive feedback is a mechanism in which an output is enhanced in order to maintain homeostasis.
 Positive feedback mechanisms are designed to accelerate or enhance the output created by a stimulus that has already been activated.
-Unlike negative feedback mechanisms that initiate to maintain or regulate physiological functions within a set and narrow range, the positive feedback mechanisms are designed to push levels out of normal ranges.
+Positive feedback mechanisms are designed to push levels out of normal ranges.
 To achieve this purpose, a series of events initiates a cascading process that builds to increase the effect of the stimulus.
 This process can be beneficial, but is rarely used by the body due to risks of the acceleration becoming uncontrollable.
-One positive feedback example in the body is blood platelet accumulation, which, in turn, causes blood clotting in response to a break or tear in the lining of blood vessels.
-Another example is the release of oxytocin to intensify the contractions that take place during childbirth.
+One positive feedback example in the body is blood platelet accumulation and aggregation, which, in turn, causes blood clotting in response to an injury in the lining of the blood vessels.

-Negative feedback mechanisms consist of reducing the output or activity of any organ or system back to its normal range of functioning.
+Negative feedback mechanisms reduce output or activity of any organ or system back to its normal range of functioning.
 A good example of this is regulating blood pressure.
-Blood vessels can sense resistance of blood flow against the walls when blood pressure increases.
-The blood vessels act as the receptors to relay this message to the brain.
-The brain then sends a message to the heart and blood vessels, both of which are the effectors.
-The heart rate would decrease as the blood vessels increase in diameter (known as vasodilation).
-This change would cause the blood pressure to fall back to its normal range.
-The opposite happens when blood pressure decreases, and causes vasoconstriction.
+Blood vessels have sensors called "baroreceptors", which can detect if blood pressure is too high or too low, and sends a signal to the hypothalamus.
+The hypothalamus then sends a message to the heart, blood vessels, and kidneys which all act as effectors in blood pressure regulation.
+If blood pressure is too high, then the heart rate would decrease as the blood vessels increase in diameter (known as vasodilation) while the kidneys would retain less water.
+These changes would cause the blood pressure to fall back to its normal range.
+The opposite happens when blood pressure decreases, and causes vasoconstriction and the kidney to increase water retention.
 Similarly, the release of glucocorticoids by the adrenal cortex is stimulated by ACTH release by the anterior pituitary.
 As glucocorticoid levels rise, they prevent further release of hormones by the hypothalamus and pituitary, acting as a negative feedback mechanism .